Product was successfully added to your shopping cart.

 Sourdough baking has its own learning curve.
 Learning to work with a natural leavening agent versus commercially produced yeast is a challenge in its own right.
-But when entering the world of gluten-free baking, there are literally dozens of flours to choose from, complicating things even more.
+But when entering the world of gluten-free sourdough baking, there are literally dozens of flours to choose from, complicating things even more.

 Many gluten-free recipes call for several flours, generally because each replicates some property in wheat-based baking.
 Some flours are higher in starch, while others contain more protein.
 Combining them creates better texture in baked goods.